Kaulig Racing: Car No. 11 history

 In June 2015, Blake Koch announced he and longtime sponsor LeafFilter Gutter Protection would re-sign with TriStar Motorsports for the 2016 season.
 However, in the 2015 offseason, LeafFilter owner Matt Kaulig decided to start his own team, Kaulig Racing.
-He brought along Koch, who he had sponsored the past two seasons, to pilot the No. 11 Chevy.
+He brought along Koch, whom he had sponsored the past two seasons, to pilot the No. 11 Chevy.
 Longtime NASCAR crew chief Chris Rice was hired as the team's general manager and crew chief.
 Kaulig Racing formed a technical alliance with Richard Childress Racing for the 2016 season.
 The team also used the owner's points of TriStar's former No. 8 team.
 In the team's debut, they finished 9th at Daytona after a strong showing, followed by a twentieth-place finish at Atlanta the following week.
-For the team's third race Koch was running solidly in the top-fifteen before mechanical problems regulated him to a 26th-place finish six laps down.
+For the team's third race, Koch was running solidly in the top fifteen before mechanical problems relegated him to a 26th-place finish six laps down.
 At Fontana, Koch finished 12th and on the lead lap, after running in the top 10 for much of the day.
-The team would later have several top-10 and top-fifteen runs, enough to get into the new Xfinity Chase, and also made to the 2nd round as well, but was unable to get to the final round, as he missed out by seven points after finishing a strong eighth after running in or near the top-five all day.
+The team would later have several top-10 and top-fifteen runs, enough to get into the new Xfinity Chase, and also made it to the 2nd round as well, but was unable to get to the final round, as he missed out by seven points after finishing a strong eighth after running in or near the top-five all day.
 Blake finished seventh in the points, a career best for Koch.